Virtual course

 Course content

-- Retrieve protein sequence and metadata from UniProt
+- Retrieve protein sequences and metadata from UniProt and run sequence analysis

 - Detect functional domains of proteins using InterPro